Open Bible Data Home About News OET Key

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULTAnd they will ask about you with respect to well-being and give to you two bread loaves, and you will take from their hand.
+ULTAnd they will ask about you regarding peace, and they will give to you two loaves of bread, and you shall take them from their hand.

-USTThey will greet you, and they will offer you two of the loaves of bread.
+USTThey will ask how you are doing, and then they will offer you two of the loaves of bread.
 Accept them.

 OEBThey will greet you and give you two loaves of bread which you will take from their hand.